ovkulkarni/create-repo/README.md

     paid: false
     ssh: false
 ```
+##Install Dependencies
-7. Install all the dependencies by doing `pip install -r requirements.txt`
+1. Install all the dependencies by doing `pip install -r requirements.txt`
+2. Make the python program executable by doing `chmod +x create`

+##Create a Repo
-8. Create a repository by running `create.py`.
+1. Create a repository by running `create`.
 It should look something like this:
 ```
-    $ ./create.py
+    $ ./create
     Enter your Github password:
     Enter the name of the repo: create-repo
     Enter a description for the repo: Create Github Repositories From the Command Line